Frequently Asked Questions

 If you like the property, each person in your group will be asked to complete an Application Form which gives us your basic contact details and information.

-Along with the Application Form, you will each be asked to pay a Holding Payment of £150.00 to secure your place at the property.
-Your Holding Payment is refunded to you when you eventually move into the house; but is a sign of commitment from you to us in the meantime; and in turn we will stop taking viewings on your future house.
-You will get a signed receipt for the Holding Payment.
+Along with the Application Form (and in accordance with the Tenants Fees Act 2019), you will each be asked to pay a Holding Deposit, equal to one weeks rent, to secure your place at the property.
+Your Holding Deposit is a sign of commitment from you to us; and in turn we will stop taking viewings on your future house.
+You will get either a signed receipt or an electronic receipt for the Holding Deposit, depending on how you have processed your payment.

-A house is only reserved once all parties have submitted their completed Application Forms and Holding Payments.
-Your Tenancy Documentation will be sent to you within 48 hours of us receiving a completed Application Form and Holding Payment.
-Your Holding Payment will be refunded to you in the October of your tenancy, at your Welcome Meeting; however should you decide not to proceed with the tenancy, for whatever reason, your Holding Payment will not be refunded.
-This is further explained on the Application Form.
+A property is only reserved once all parties have submitted their completed Application Forms and Holding Deposit.
+Your Tenancy Documentation will usually be sent to you within 24 hours of us receiving a completed Application Form and Holding Deposit.
+Your Holding Deposit will be refunded to you within one week of your tenancy commencing.
+Should you decide not to proceed with the tenancy, your Holding Deposit will not be refunded.
+This is explained in full on the Application Form.

 What is in my Tenancy Documentation?